Turning Red: Home media

 Turning Red was released on digital services on April 26, 2022, and by Walt Disney Studios Home Entertainment on 4K Ultra HD, Blu-ray and DVD on May 3, 2022.

+NPD VideoScan reported that Turning Red debuted at No. 2 on both the overall and Blu-ray disc sales charts for the week ending May 7, 2022.
+In its first week, the film sold roughly 44% as many copies as Spider-Man: No Way Home did in its fourth week.
+Of these sales, 58% came from HD formats, 35% from standard Blu-ray, and 23% from 4K Ultra HD Blu-ray.
+The following week, ending May 14, Turning Red moved to No. 4 on both the overall disc sales and Blu-ray charts.

+Censorship

+Kuwait refused to distribute the film for its explicit depictions of puberty and other mature themes.

 Reception

 Box office

-As of September 2022, Turning Red has earned $20.1 million outside the U.S. and Canada.
+Before February 9, 2024, Turning Red did not see a traditional theatrical release in most markets and was released to the Disney+ streaming service due to COVID-19.
+By September 2022, the film earned $20.1 million outside the U.S. and Canada.
 It earned $3.8 million from 12 international markets in the opening weekend, with second-place openings in Saudi Arabia ($920,000), Poland ($430,000) and the United Arab Emirates ($420,000).
 It earned $2.8 million in its second weekend and $1.7 million in its third.
-The film is ranked first on the list of "Biggest Money Losers, Based on Absolute Loss on Worldwide Earnings" by film industry data website The Numbers.
+Its domestic gross was $1.4 million during its theatrical re-release.

 Viewership

-According to Samba TV, Turning Red was streamed in 2.5 million U.S. households over its opening weekend, the most-ever for a Disney+ original title.
-According to Nielsen, Turning Red was the most watched program across all streaming services in the U.S. with 1.7 billion minutes viewed for the week of March 7 to 13, 2022.
-It continued to hold the top position during March 14 to 20, 2022, with 1.675 billion minutes.
-According to Nielsen, Turning Red became the second most-watched movie on U.S. streaming services in 2022 with 11.4 billion minutes viewed.
+Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that Turning Red was streamed in 2.5 million U.S. households over its opening weekend, marking the highest debut ever for a Disney+ original film.
+Nielsen Media Research, which records streaming viewership on some U.S. television screens, calculated that Turning Red was the most-streamed program in the U.S. from March 7–13, with 1.7 billion minutes viewed.
+From March 14–20, the film maintained the top position, accumulating 1.675 billion minutes watched.
+Turning Red subsequently became the second most-watched film of 2022, garnering 11.4 billion minutes of viewing time.